“The most important thing is to remember the most important thing.” Shunryu Suzuki-Roshi

 In his fine recent blog, Ron Epstein wrote that for his mother, who had dementia & stage IV lung cancer, "Remembering the most important thing and forgetting the rest helped her to live with calmness, agency, gratitude, & dignity." https://mindfulpracticeinmedicine.com/remembering-and-forgetting/

-This wonderful human capacity to thrive, even in situations that we usually fear & try desperately to avoid, is also found among those with a clear mind: serious meditators & contemplatives, post-traumatic growth, near-death experiences, entheogens taken in controlled clinical settings, etc. http://www.johnlovas.com/2021/03/fascinating-overlap.html
+This wonderful human capacity to thrive, even in situations that we usually fear & try desperately to avoid, is also found among : serious meditators & contemplatives, those who've had post-traumatic growth, near-death experiences, taken entheogens in carefully-controlled settings, etc. http://www.johnlovas.com/2021/03/fascinating-overlap.html

 Fear and our survival instinct's (understandable) obsession with keeping us alive, despite the inevitability of death, keeps most of us at least a little disturbed for much of our life.
-ALL these groups, probably accounting for more than half of us, experience a radical shift in focus of attention from fearful, closed-down self-centeredness, to a profound heart-opening & loving connection with others.
+The above groups, probably accounting for more than half of us, experience a radical shift in focus of attention from fearful, closed-down self-centeredness, to a profound heart-opening & loving connection with others.

 “We suffer to the exact degree that we resist having our eyes & hearts opened.”
 Adyashanti